-$^{13}$ We use predicted difference in sales by regressing actual sales differentials on a fixed effect for each new product recommendation set.
-This allows us to test the common trends assumption conditional on $B_n$ as required by our identification strategy.
+$^{^{19}}$ We use predicted difference in sales by regressing actual sales differentials on a fixed effect for each new product recommendation set.
+This allows us to test the common trends assumption conditional on B_n as required by our identification strategy.

-&lt;sup>14Note that since we require information on sales prior to the event, by construction, we are only able to examine saliency effects for existing products.
+20Note that since we require information on sales prior to the event, by construction, we are only able to examine saliency effects for existing products.